 2. WHY YOU SHOULDN'T SKIP TONER

-Toner is a necessary step in the skincare routine that is often overlooked but can benefit your skin in a number of ways:
+Toner is a necessary step in the skincare routine that is often overlooked.
+Make sure you choose one that is suited for your skin type and always make sure it's alcohol-free.
+Toner can benefit your skin in a number of ways:

 PREPS THE SKIN: Removes excess cleanser preparing the skin for anti-aging serums, masks + treatments.